-It’s an exciting time for parents to witness their little one reaching a milestone, whether it is the first time he smiles, rolls over, says his first babble or crawls.
-They will also, quite often, compare the milestones reached to the progress of a cousin, sibling or friend’s baby.
-Sometimes doing this will provide the parents with comfort about their baby’s development, while for others, it will be a source of concern.
+It’s an exciting time for parents to witness their little one reaching a milestone, whether it is the first time he smiles, rolls over, says his first babble, or crawls.
+Parents will also, quite often, compare the milestones reached to the progress of a cousin, sibling or friend’s baby.
+Sometimes doing this will provide the parents with comfort about their kid’s development, while for others, it will be a source of concern.
 But do milestone timing say anything about a child’s potential for the future?
 For example: is a baby who talks early more likely to be academically gifted than the others?

 Research on developmental disorders suggest that the age at which babies reach a motor or language milestone can be a “sign” of later outcome.
 Studies have found links between early motor skills and later language skills and social cognition in children with risk of an autism spectrum disorder.
 Similarly, children with language disorders can be identified too by their early language skills.

 In this logic, the milestones’ timing is indeed valuable for identifying the babies that may require additional care.
 However, they cannot tell much about the future potential of the children who are developing “typically”.